 - I recommend bringing a wide angle lens and a telephoto.
 The streams before the falls are great to shoot on wide angle lenses but once you get to the falls there are plenty of vantage points for a telephoto.

-Of course you can just take photos on your phone as well and get great results.
+Of course you can also take photos on your phone as well and get great results.
+If you’re shooting live photos on an iPhone you simulate a long exposure effect when editing them in photos.

 Photos of Dark Hollow Falls in Shenandoah National Park